olliefr/BBB_McSPI_Orbis/README.md

 I also have a log file with my findings, which I must edit before adding to this repo.
 It contains the findings and lists the caveats I have found while experimenting.

+The tested operation regimes each have a tag whose name and the commit message explains the configuration parameters.

 Signed,
 Oliver